 Q: How important is adaptability in achieving progress?

 A: Adaptability is crucial.
-Being willing to adjust your strategies, learn from failures, and try new approaches ensures you can navigate unforeseen challenges and continue moving forward.
+Practically speaking, being willing to adjust your strategies, learn from failures, and try new approaches ensures you can figure out unforeseen challenges and continue moving forward.
 Rigidity can lead to stagnation, while adaptability fosters resilience.

 Q: Can this philosophy apply to social justice movements today?